cbmr-data/cbmr-data.github.io/esrum/source/usage/access/connecting.rst

 To connect to the cluster you will typically need to be connected to the UCPH VPN.
 For information about connecting to the VPN, see the support pages on KUnet in Danish_ and English_.
+See also the :ref:`s_connecting_linux` section for an alternative means of connecting to the VPN.

 ***********************
  Connecting on Windows